fry69/bluesky-migration-guide/README.md

 ```
 Even if I delete the stale inactive account and try the automation process again, I run into the same `timeout` problem as above.

+> [!note]
-> [!note] How to delete a stale account
+> How do I delete a stale account?
+>
->In my case I deleted the stale account directly on my PDS server with this command:
+> In my case I deleted the stale account directly on my PDS server with this command:
-> ```shell
+>```shell
 >pdsadmin account delete did:plc:3zxgigfubnv4f47ftmqdsbal
-> ```
+>```
->The `did:plc` DID must be the real DID.
+> The `did:plc` DID must be the real DID.
 This is safe, since this is only a stale, inactive copy of my real account, which still resided on the mushroom PDS at this point.

 So I have to use the manual migration process, which is a little more involved.
 First make sure that any stale account is removed, see above.
 Also make sure you are logged into the mushroom account with `goat`.